 - Bat droppings on the floor and walls of the building. - Feeding remains (particularly butterfly and moth wings). - Evidence of urine and/or oily staining around possible roost entrances. - Presence of areas cleared of cobwebs. - Where a breathable roofing membrane has been fitted staining on the membrane may suggest use by bats. - Odour can sometimes suggest the present of bats. - Squeaking and chattering can reveal bats roosting between the tiles and roofing underlay.

 Buildings or structures that were not to be affected by the current proposals or with no bat roosting potential were not inspected.
-This includes the main property and wooden outbuilding as they will not be affected by the current proposals.

 4.3 Constraints